dvdsosa/cnnModel/CNN models.md

 - [x] Added DYB-PlanktonNet dataset to main_supcon.py.

 ### TODO next day
+- [] Save the dataset features into a SQL database.
+- [] Prune the dataset features according to Yang et al. paper supplementary material.
 - [] Learn how to do the inference with this method.
 - [] Employ SEResNeXt as the model instead default ResNest50.
 - [] Peform training with original size of 224 by 224.